andyjiang3/chinese-chess/README.md

 * Implemented the game logic including the board, the checking/validation, pieces, edge case handling, etc.
 * Created the Start Menu
 * Implemented theming

-##### Andy Jiang
-* Implemented move timers and move logger
-* Created the GUI for the timers and asynchronous updating
-* Implemented game saving

 ## In-depth feature overview: